alessiorubicini/GameZen-iOS/README_EN.md

 # Context
-This repository contains the source code of GameZen's iOS client, an app for purchasing board games from an online store.
-This project was created by the student Alessio Rubicini as an elaborate for the 2020/2021 State school Exam.
+This repository contains the source code of GameZen's iOS client, an iOS app for an online table games store.
+This project was created by the student Alessio Rubicini as an elaborate for the 2020/2021 high school State Exam.
 The application was therefore created for educational purposes only.

-For general product information, see the [docs/Product.md](docs/Product.md) file.
+For general product information, see the [Product.md](docs/Product.md) file.

-For information on the used technologies, see the [docs/Technology.md](docs/Technology.md) file.
+For information on the used technologies, see the [Technology.md](docs/Technology.md) file.

 # Repository structure